I spent a few too many hours searching for the right Drake quote for this moment, and I think this may be the one:

 I will also be joining Brandon Tyson in Los Angeles to invest time towards building our own creative studio, Babel.
 We hope to create meaningful work that will transcend across languages, so keep an eye out, you’ll hear more from us soon!

 I look forward to being here in California, and to be living my design beliefs of bringing people together through effective learning and communication.
-With Firehose, I am thrilled to guide the team in design thinking, and to improve the product in ways that make it accessible for real people around the world to successfully advance their skills and their careers.
+With Firehose Project, I am thrilled to guide the team in design thinking, and to improve the product in ways that make it accessible for real people around the world to successfully advance their skills and their careers.

-Thank you Emilie for dragging me over here, I guess it’s time to replace my New Hampshire license and plates.
+I guess it’s time to replace my New Hampshire license and plates.